gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  GetNRecordsCsvReq | "Request body"

-Get n sample records from csv
+Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
+Use this API to get n sample records from csv

 *Success Response:*

-Success
+Refer `GetNRecordsCsvRes` schema for more details.

 Schema: `GetNRecordsCsvRes`